grafov/slock/README.md

 `slock -s`

 Lock X whereas your screen looks unlocked.
-If a mouse button is hit the screen becomes black, a few _KERNEL PANIC_ messages are displayed and a snapshot of the unwanted user is taken and rendered.
-The spy mode requires mplayer to be installed which is responsible for the webcam snapshot.
+If a mouse button is hit the screen becomes black and a snapshot of the unwanted user is taken and rendered.
+In order to use this spy mode you need to have fswebcam installed.

 Exit slock
 ----------